seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 So let it now; for it has been while going by.

 **PANDARUS**
 Well, cousin.
-I told you a thing yesterday; think on’t.
+I told you a thing yesterday; think on't.

 **CRESSIDA**
 So I do.

 **PANDARUS**
-I’ll be sworn ’tis true; he will weep you, an ’twere
+I'll be sworn 'tis true; he will weep you, an 'twere
 a man born in April.

 **CRESSIDA**
-And I’ll spring up in his tears, an ’twere a nettle
+And I'll spring up in his tears, an 'twere a nettle
 against May.

 *A retreat sounded*